HQCA Primary Healthcare Panel Reports

 Clinic Report: a report based on the PHN’s for up to 10 participating clinic physicians.
 If you want a clinic report you must request one by contacting the HQCA.

 Since 2012, the HQCA has been providing Primary Healthcare Panel Reports to family physicians, upon request, across the province.
 We hope these reports are an invaluable resource that can be used to support and inform program planning, panel management, quality improvement, and policy development at the various levels of the primary healthcare system.
 If you have specific questions, email: firstname.lastname@example.org.
 If you have questions, please contact us at 403.297.8162.

 The HQCA is working with the Physician Learning Program (PLP) to optimize the impact of the Physician Panel Reports.
 If you are interested in learning more about how physicians can learn from individual practice based information please visit the PLP website.

 Please note, the reports are a work in progress and we recognize the need to make them more user friendly.
-As such, the HQCA and Alberta Health are currently putting together a committee of physicians and other primary care stakeholders to help us review the current report, the measures we include, and how we organize the information to make sure it is useful to all primary healthcare stakeholders.
+As such, the HQCA and Alberta Health have put together a committee of physicians and other primary care stakeholders to help us review the current report, the measures we include, and how we organize the information to make sure it is useful to all primary healthcare stakeholders.

 Physician Learning Program

 Earn CME credits by using your Primary Healthcare Panel Report